-NCDC offers assistance in five different service areas of cooperatives (retail, worker, producer, service, housing).
+NCDC offers assistance in five different service areas of cooperatives (retail, worker, producer, service, and housing).
 These five service areas offer different services and benefits engineered to fit a specific need for the members/owners of the cooperative.
 We also offer information on cooperative entities.

 1) Retail Cooperatives

-Retail Cooperatives are a type of "consumer cooperative" which help create retail stores to benefit the consumers-making the retail “our store”.
+Retail Cooperatives are a type of "consumer cooperative" which help create retail stores to benefit the consumers making the retail “our store”.
 They allow consumers the opportunity to supply their own needs, gain bargaining power, and share earnings.
 They are organized as communities, or other “local groups”, owning their own retail stores.
 Retail cooperatives are often found in small communities where local businesses have shut down.
 Examples: hardware, food, agriculture products, and even movie theaters.

 2) Worker Cooperatives

 Members of worker cooperatives are both employees of the business as well as owners of the cooperative.
-This is one of the fastest growing segments of cooperatively-owned businesses.
+This is one of the fastest growing segments of cooperatively owned businesses.
 Possibilities for being organized as a worker cooperative include: New business start-ups, entrepreneurs sharing highs & lows of business, or a conversion of existing businesses.
 Examples: bakeries, retail stores, software development groups, and aquaculture.

 Larger companies also have the option of Employee Stock Ownership Plans (ESOPs).
 This means employees will own a stake in the business, allowing for similar types of democracy in the workplace.
 For more information on worker cooperatives, US Federation of Worker Cooperatives website.